jonodrew/fast-stream-postings/README.md

 To run this locally for yourself, you'll need to install [Docker Compose](https://docs.docker.com/compose/install/).

-Once you've installed that (and Docker, if you didn't already have it), clone this repo with `git clone`.
-Then `cd` into the folder and run the following command:
+Once you've installed that (and Docker, if you didn't already have it), clone this repository by typing `git clone https://github.com/jonodrew/fast-stream-postings.git` into your terminal or command prompt.
+It will output a lot of stuff, and when it's finished type `cd fast-stream-postings` to change directory to the folder.
+Then run the following command:
 `docker-compose up`

 This will pull down any Docker images you don't have, so it may take a little while.
 Once it's finished, it'll launch